Vessel Sourcing Service

 Vietnam and Asia Execution Capability

-SVC Marine can support technical attendance, inspection, repair, drydock, spare parts and owner’s representative work in Vietnam and through regional partners where suitable.
+SVC Marine can handle technical attendance, inspection, repair, drydock, spare parts and owner’s representative work in Vietnam and selected regional markets.

 Buyers receive practical updates, candidate notes, technical comments, risk points and recommended next actions.